wandyezj/wandyezj.github.io/writing/guidelines-scripting.md

 - avoid not in method and variable names, instead describe what is.

+- use standard data storage formats, {tsv, json, xml} custom file formats are a difficult for other people to understand and use.
+Consider using tsv over csv files as tsv files are significantly easier to parse correctly than csv files (csv files have all sorts of edge case rules).
+If writing csv files consider removing all "," from any data written as these will mess up the output text.
+When writing tsv make sure to replace all tabs in the data with four spaces.
+Overall tsv is significantly easier to get correct than csv.

+- writing log files while the script runs can be helpful to debug the script later especially if there are rare issues that occur.
+Take care if writing a daemon that log files do not build up over time.

 - Do __NOT__ hardcode array indices, instead assign indices to constants and use those to reference the array.

     ```typescript